WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

      </dict>
      ```

-     do this for all other files as well
+     Do this for all other titles

 4. **Review Your Work:**
-   - Double-check all files for spelling, grammar, punctuation, and spacing errors.
+   - Double-check all files for spelling, grammar, punctuation, and spacing errors

 5. **Submit Translations:**
-   - Zip up your files if you can and submit them on Discord directly.
+   - Zip up your files if you can and submit them on Discord directly

 6. **Team Review:**
-   - The WSF Team will review your submissions to ensure all steps have been followed correctly.
+   - The WSF Team will review your submission, Thank You for taking a part in helping Portal become better!

-7. **Thank You:**
-   - The WSF Team thanks you for your service.

----